camzone/alydus-gamemode-base/README.md

 - Basic HUD setup that hides default HL2 HUD elements. (client/cl_hud.lua)

 # Usage
-Rename the folder "alydusbase" to your new gamemode name.
-Change the variable 'gamemodeFolderName' in init.lua & cl_init.lua to the gamemode folder name.
-New files should be created within client, server, shared, or auto folders with the appropriate prefix.
+Rename the folder "alydusbase" to your new gamemode name. ~~Change the variable 'gamemodeFolderName' in init.lua & cl_init.lua to the gamemode folder name.~~ (fixed in latest version by [Papers Please Professional](https://github.com/jorjic))  New files should be created within client, server, shared, or auto folders with the appropriate prefix.
 For example:

   * client/cl_hud.lua
   * client/clientfolder/cl_hud2.lua